Follow:

 Regulatory Documentation Requirements

-• Industrial uses: Safety Data Sheets (SDS) with 16 mandatory sections
+• Industrial uses: Comprehensive Safety Data Sheets (SDS) with 16 mandatory sections.

-• Safety certifications: ISO 22000 for food safety, ISO 9001 for quality management
+• Safety certifications: Such as ISO 22000 for food safety and ISO 9001 for quality management.

 Performance Testing Standards

-• Flow rate testing: Minimum 150g/minute through standard funnel
+• Flow rate testing: Minimum 150g/minute through a standard funnel.

-• Particle distribution: 95% within specified size range
+• Particle distribution: 95% within the specified size range.

 Cost-Benefit Analysis

-Operational cost breakdown per metric ton of final product:
+Understanding the operational cost breakdown per metric ton of final product is vital:

-• Water consumption reduction: 20-25% processing cost savings
+• Water consumption reduction: Potentially yields 20-25% processing cost savings.

-• Storage cost optimization: 10-15% space utilization improvement
+• Storage cost optimization: Realize 10-15% better space utilization.

-The optimal selection balances all these factors against production requirements and budget constraints.
-A thorough analysis of these metrics leads to cost-effective decisions that meet both technical specifications and market demands.
+The optimal selection of an anti-caking agent effectively balances all these factors against specific production requirements and budget constraints.
+A thorough analysis of these metrics will lead to cost-effective decisions that satisfy both technical specifications and market demands.

 Quantifiable Benefits of Anti-Caking Agent Implementation